remytuyeras/HaploDynamics/README.md

 ## Functions from the HaploDX module

-You can find a complete presentation (or in fact a thorough tutorial) of the **HaploDX** library on my personal webpage (<a href="https://www.normalesup.org/~tuyeras/node_diss/blg/home.php?page=blg_stat/stat_1/home.php">here</a>).
+You can find a complete presentation (or in fact a thorough tutorial) of the **HaploDX** module on my personal webpage (<a href="https://www.normalesup.org/~tuyeras/node_diss/blg/home.php?page=blg_stat/stat_1/home.php">here</a>).
 Below is the list of all functions accessible from the library.
 It is recommended to first experiment with the functions presented in the [Data Generation](#data-generation) section.

 ### Population and Allele Frequency Spectrum Modeling